maverickactuary/1actuary/content/4delivering/index.md

 **In the old world** you generate the proposition.
 Perhaps you have a blank sheet of paper, are unconstrained by legacy systems and have great product ideas.
 You may talk to a reinsurer.
 They've heard all this before, but are too polite to say.

 **In the new world** you postpone approaching reinsurers and instead get the proposition reviewed by a protection expert.
-He's builds on your ideas, suggests what reinsurers want and equips you.
+He builds on your ideas, suggests what reinsurers want and equips you.

 ### Stage 2